jabezborja/jabsga/README.md

-# url-shortener
+# Jabs.ga URL shortener.
-For making the url more shorter and concise.
+Jabs.ga is an URL shortener for making URLs more shorter and more concise.

+It is created with Python Django Web Framework.